 What is Apple Screen Time?

-Screen Time is a core part of iOS and as such it will work will all apps without developers or individual apps having to make any changes to benefit from it.
+Screen Time is a core part of iOS and as such, it will work will all apps without developers or individual apps having to make any changes to benefit from it.

-Found in the Settings app alongside Notifications and Do Not Disturb, the feature will monitor the way you use your device, telling you everything from how long you've spent on certain app categories to specific apps.
+Found in the Settings app alongside Notifications and Do Not Disturb, the feature monitors the way you use your device, telling you everything from how long you've spent on certain app categories to specific apps.
 It will even tell you how many times you've picked up your iPhone in a given hour.